majustman/word-count/README.md

-Short Description
+##Word Count

-It should return a map of the counts of each word in the string Topics
+Program counts how many word in the string

-    Maps

-Requirements

-    You need to implement the WordCount function inside word_count.go Run tests via go test -v while in the task
+#How to use:
+Run the command "go run main.go" + some sentence in the double quote as an argument

+#How to run tests:
+To run tests go to the "service" directory and run the command "go test -v"